Skip to main content

 Ivan McKee

 The Scottish Government recognises that clarity and transparency in the information that is provided to those who are seeking a solution to problem debt is extremely important.
-Amendment 5 comes from a recommendation that was made by the previous Economy, Energy and Fair Work Committee, following its short inquiry into protected trust deeds, and was endorsed by stakeholders.
+Amendment 5 comes from a recommendation that was made previously by the Economy, Energy and Fair Work Committee, following its short inquiry into protected trust deeds, and was endorsed by stakeholders.

 I agree that getting the right information in a clear format will help to empower the individual to make the right decision for their circumstances, and amendment 5 will help to achieve that objective.
 It will create a requirement for a trustee to provide the individual with